ednayssell7/Free_code_camp_EYRR/README.md

 # hello

-## this is my study files from free code camp website! for python for everyone
+## this is repository of my study examples from free code camp website! for python for everyone

-EYRR
+EYRR =)